 The at-risk-of-poverty rate amounted to 18.4 percent of the Portuguese population in 2021, according to Eurostat data.
 This rate was up 2.2 percentage points from 16.2 percent in 2020, the largest increase among the 27 European Union member states and the first in Portugal since 2014.

-Low income in one of the reasons why many young Portuguese want to leave the country.
+Low income is one of the reasons why many young Portuguese want to leave the country.
 Meanwhile, 72 percent of pensioners lived with less than 665 euros a month in 2021.

 “Portugal has deviated from the poverty reduction path it had been following since 2014,” said Luísa Louro, the director of Pordata to Diário de Noticias.

 The at-risk-of-poverty rate shows the share of people with disposable income after social transfers that are lower than 60 percent of the national median income after social transfers.
-This indicator allows to show differences of income between residents in a country, suggesting that people with low income in Portugal suffered the most from growing income inequalities compared to other European Union members.
+This indicator allows showing differences in income between residents in a country, suggesting that people with low income in Portugal suffered the most from growing income inequalities compared to other European Union members.

 However, the at-risk-of-poverty rate doesn’t measure wealth or poverty, and doesn’t necessarily imply a low standard of living.
 Some pensioners may have low income but substantial savings for instance.